Protecting the Most Vulnerable under IMF-supported Programs

 Under IMF-supported programs, the Fund helps governments to protect and even increase social spending, including social assistance.
 In particular, the IMF promotes measures to increase spending on, and improve the targeting of, social safety net programs that can mitigate the impact of some reform measures on the most vulnerable in society.
 Below are some examples from the major regions of the world of how IMF-supported programs seek to protect social spending in a way that is both fiscally-sustainable and cost-effective.

-- Pension cuts were targeted at the highest pension recipients and those receiving supplemental pensions.
-A one-off social dividend was distributed in 2014 to those most in need.
+- A one-off social dividend was distributed in 2014 to those most in need.

-- The Greek authorities have also committed to undertake in 2015 a comprehensive review of all social benefit programs to consolidate duplication, and improve targeting, and the introduction of a nation-wide minimum income support program.
-A pilot means-tested minimum income support program was initiated in November 2014.
+- The Greek authorities have committed to undertake—with assistance by the World Bank—a comprehensive review of all social benefit programs to consolidate duplication and improve targeting.
+Savings identified by the review would help finance the rollout of a nation-wide minimum income support program.
+A pilot means-tested support program was recently completed.

 - Greece has launched employment programs that target unemployed youths and jobless households, and is expanding public and social work programs and training programs to fight long-term unemployment, supported by EU structural funds.